ViewBridge:Revisiting Cross-View Localization from Image Matching: Introduction

 Cross-view localization aims to estimate the 3 degrees of freedom (3-DoF) pose of a ground-view image by aligning it with aerial or satellite imagery, where the output typically includes the location and yaw orientation.
 This task is essential for visual positioning in GNSS-denied environments, such as urban canyons and post-disaster areas.
 Applications span autonomous navigation~\cite{maddern20171}, urban planning~\cite{ye2024sg}, and emergency response~\cite{li2025cross}.

 To tackle this problem, existing methods follow two major directions.
-The first retains the native ground-view perspective, directly regressing the camera pose from cross-view pairs via slice- or split-based representations to encode structural priors and learn spatial correspondences~\cite{lentsch2023slicematch,xia2022visual,xia2023convolutional,zhang2025cross}.
+The first directly regresses the camera pose from cross-view pairs to encode structural priors and learn spatial correspondences~\cite{lentsch2023slicematch,xia2022visual,xia2023convolutional,zhang2025cross}.
 The second maps both views into a shared space, such as bird’s-eye view (BEV), where geometric alignment is more tractable~\cite{shi2023boosting,song2023learning,wang2023fine,xia2025fg}.
-Despite these differences, all these approaches fundamentally rely on robust spatial correspondences under extreme viewpoint changes: for the first category, matching quality directly dictates localization accuracy; for the second, it is embedded in BEV feature construction.
-Thus, improving cross-view image matching is not only for matching itself but also for boosting localization performance.
+Although these approaches differ in formulation, they share a common bottleneck: the need of reliable spatial correspondences across different viewpoints.
+In regression-based methods, correspondences quality directly determines localization accuracy; in BEV-based pipelines, it governs the reliability of BEV representations, as incorrect correspondences lead to degraded feature generation.
+Thus, the key to improving localization lies in establishing geometrically consistent correspondences across perspectives, i.e., cross-view image matching.

 Image matching defines how one view can be interpreted from another, and is a cornerstone for tasks such as scene reconstruction, view synthesis, and cross-modal representation learning.
 In the cross-view setting, effective image matching not only improves localization accuracy, but also contributes to broader cross-view understanding by enabling semantic and geometric integration across perspectives.
-However, existing matching methods~\cite{sarlin2020superglue,sun2021loftr,edstedt2024roma,wang2024dust3r,leroy2024grounding,barroso2024matching}, though successful in standard image-pair settings, often struggle to handle the extreme appearance and viewpoint variations between ground and aerial images.
+However, existing matching methods~\cite{sarlin2020superglue,sun2021loftr,edstedt2024roma,wang2024dust3r,leroy2024grounding,barroso2024matching}, though successful in standard image-pair settings, often struggle to handle the extreme appearance and viewpoint variations between ground and satellite images.